Image source: Wyoming State Vet Lab

 While cattle experience diarrhea, in sheep,

 Johne's tends to be more of a wasting disease.
 Control of the disease in infected flocks is difficult due to the lack of a reliable live animal test.
-Vaccination will reduce the number of clinical cases in a flock, but will not prevent all animals from becoming infected.
+No Johne's vaccine is available for sheep in the US.
 Colostrum from other sources (cows, goats) could be a source of infection in sheep flocks.
 The is no treatment for Johne's disease.